 For centuries, the little villages have stayed quiet and almost immersed in a dreamlike atmosphere.
 You will first visit Positano.
-It is when you walk down to that beach, deeply breath in, and then turn yourself, that the whole of Positano beauty appears in front of you, nothing changes here, the centuries ago atmosphere is back for you.
+It is when you walk down to that beach, take a deep breath in, and then turn yourself around; that the whole of Positano beauty appears in front of you, nothing changes here, the centuries ago atmosphere is back for you.

 In 1953, John Steinbeck visited the bijou little fishing village of Positano in Southern Italy’s Amalfi coast, writing about his trip for Harper’s Bazaar magazine.

 In his article, he wrote that “Positano bites deep.
 It is a dream place that isn’t quite real when you are there and becomes beckoningly real after you have gone.”

 Continue your journey by visiting Furore.
 The old village lies on the foothills of the Monti Lattari.
 The landscape has a rugged Dolomites beauty.